$419 Find Cheap Flights from Washington, D.C. to Singapore

 • What is the cheapest time of day to fly to Singapore?

-The cheapest time of day to fly to Singapore is generally in the afternoon, when round-trip flights cost $1,135 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Singapore is generally in the evening, which is peak travel time and where the average cost of a ticket is $1,510.
+The cheapest time of day to fly to Singapore is generally at night, when round-trip flights cost $1,486 on average.
+Morning departures are around 9% more expensive than evening flights, on average.
+The most expensive time of day to fly to Singapore is generally in the morning, which is peak travel time and where the average cost of a ticket is $1,976.

 Top tips for finding cheap flights to Singapore